remotehack/remotehack.github.io/about.md

 ## Beforehand

-→ Drop by [our Slack group](/join) and say hi.
+→ Drop by [our Discord server](https://discord.gg/wNq8uVvQT3) and say hi.

 → Browse some hack ideas on [GitHub](https://github.com/remotehack/remotehack.github.io/issues).

 ## 9.30am, Hello

 The day starts with a video call in discord.
 Join our remotehack server at [https://discord.gg/wNq8uVvQT3](https://discord.gg/wNq8uVvQT3).
-The link will also be in the [#general Slack channel](/join).

 We'll have a very informal set of introductions, and discuss what people are interested in working on through the day.